Principal Investigators

 Susan Vadaparampil, PhD, MPH

-Dr. Vadaparampil serves as MPI of ECHO Training Program.
+Dr. Vadaparampil serves as MPI of the ECHO Training Program.
 In this role, she shares responsibility with Dr. Quinn to provide administrative and scientific leadership as well as oversee the overall management of the training program.

 Moffitt Cancer Center, Tampa, FL